 For some, medications can aid in slowing the degradation of bone and add some bone density.
 Addressing lifestyle factors that negatively affect bone health, such as smoking, poor nutrition and lack of physical activity can also help.
 In addition to adding physical activity to your routine, there are specific types of exercises that stimulate bone growth and improve bone strength.
 Lastly, ensuring that your body is getting adequate nutrition to build bone can improve outcomes.

 There are certain medications your doctor might prescribe if you are diagnosed with osteopenia.
 Estrogen treatment, raloxifene and bisphosphonates can be used to preserve bone mass.
 One downside to these medications is reliance on them.
 Coming off of these medications may cause your condition to progress and bone density can revert back to the osteopenia range.
+Learn more about medications for osteopenia here.

 Diet and exercise can help promote healthy bones.
 Eating foods that are good sources of vitamin D (enriched milks and certain fatty fishes), calcium (i.e. dairy products, enriched plant based milks, some green leafy vegetables) can promote the bone building process.